barisdnmz/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-MFA has been set for my root account.
+1- MFA has been set for my root account.
+2- Another user created and admin priviliges/policies assigned to it